 What causes bulimia?

-Experts don't know what causes bulimia.
+Experts don't know exactly what causes bulimia.
 Society and cultural ideals that value certain body weights and shapes play a role.
-There is also a genetic link as eating disorders tend to run in families.
+There is also a genetic link, as eating disorders tend to run in families.

 What are the symptoms of bulimia?